torvalds/linux/Documentation/driver-api/cxl/devices/device-types.rst

 A DCD manages "Memory Extents", which may be volatile or persistent.
 Extents may also be exclusive to a single host or shared across multiple hosts.

-As of v6.14, Linux does not provide a formalized interface to manage DCD devices, however there is active work on LKML targeting future release.
+As of v6.14, GNU/Linux does not provide a formalized interface to manage DCD devices, however there is active work on LKML targeting future release.